KALYANSAI-3114/Bank_Loan_Approval_Prediction_System/README.md

-# 💳 Credit Card Prediction ML App
+# 💳 Credit Card Prediction System

 An end-to-end Machine Learning web application that predicts whether a bank customer is likely to take a credit card based on demographic and financial behavior.